 As the Andrew Banks Family Preeminence Endowed Professor and Chair at the University of Florida where he specializes in human-centered computing and artificial intelligence (AI), Gilbert has embarked on a propitious journey to solve some of the most vexing problems in STEM, such as diversity in university student recruitment.
 Citing the Supreme Court’s June 2003 decision in Grutter vs Bollinger which ruled that the Equal Protection Clause does not prohibit narrowly tailored use of race in admissions decisions, Gilbert recalled the frustration widely shared by others in academia.
 “How do you do that?” he remembers people asking.
 “So many people just dropped it and so what I did, I wrote software,” he says in response to the Court's decision.

-In March 2006, Gilbert launched Applications Quest, a software tool which uses artificial intelligence in evaluating and comparing student's applications to increase diversity without sacrificing quality.
+In March 2006, Gilbert launched Applications Quest, a software tool which uses artificial intelligence in evaluating and comparing student's applications to increase diversity.
 “The University of Florida uses this in our scholarships and so I am looking to license that software hopefully I will have an announcement soon.”

 Meanwhile, the issue of supporting and empowering other Black scientists in the scientific community remains a big concern for Gilbert.
 Gilbert, who was the first person to go to college in his family, was also the only African American in his Computer Science Ph.D.
 Program in 1998 at the University of Cincinnati.